jgolla/Notes/ForgeConf2015.md

 * Work with your users to build products
 * Invite into the process
 * Let them help you build what they'll use
-  * Dont be scare of your users!
+  * Dont be scared of your users!
   * Helps stem change aversion
 * Visit your users in their settings, see how they work
 * Get users to uses ASAP with their data, real tasks